brege/brege.org/content/about/index.md

 I am forever grateful for the guidance that David Austin, Milun Rakovic and Matthew Duez, my advisors, have given me.

 I enjoy teaching, working through the hardest problems, complex puzzles, reading, basically all of the things an academic does, but when I measured myself--my work ethic, imagination, drive--I never truly felt I had their same *gift* in that space.
-It's worth noting that *gift* is not synonomous with 'less effort': archetypes in any discipline do not acheive without trying--you can't.
+It's worth noting that *gift* is not synonymous with 'less effort': archetypes in any discipline do not achieve without trying--you can't.
 There are no *Will Hunting's* in this world.
-It's this nascent difference between life on easymode and the ability to work with ease.
+It's this nascent difference between life on easy-mode and the ability to work with ease.
 The Italian word for this..umpf..I admired in others academically is [sprezzatura](https://en.wikipedia.org/wiki/Sprezzatura).

 The only medium I ever found myself to have experienced this nature, deep within, was with food, and maybe most of my accomplishments there don't exactly squeal *'gifted'*, but the way the processes click inside my brain is certainly *my* gift.